gomathishankar28/ms4_bubbles/TESTING.md

 **Devices Testing**

- Website was tested using Chrome Dev tools in the following devices to check if the pages are rendered well.The results are satisfying<br>
+ Website was tested using Chrome Dev tools and Responsive Viewer in the following devices to check if the pages are rendered well.The results are satisfying<br>

    1. Galaxy Fold.<br>
    2. Moto G4<br>